-An opportunity for older students to gain valuable leadership skills through our leaders-in-training curriculum
+An opportunity for older students to gain valuable leadership skills through our Leaders-in-Training curriculum

 Funding to hire students through Canada Summer Jobs

-Student and Family Advocates
+Student and Family Advocate Initiative

-- Deliver services in the Region of Peel for students ages 6-18 and the in Region of Halton for students ages 6-23
+- Deliver services in the Region of Peel for students ages 6-18 and in the Region of Halton for students ages 6-23

 - Create a safe space for Black students and their families' voices to be heard

 - Provide culturally-responsive support to help Black students and their families develop solutions to meet their needs